How sharing economy travel providers make your life easier

 For example, Uber for Business has a dashboard that allows you to enable employee access, monitor trip activity, establish policy for traveler use, and customize expense options and reporting.
 Lyft has a similar model.

 The Airbnb for Work company dashboard includes a variety of cost, expense, and reporting options.
-These include a map and individual traveler listings so you can keep track of where your employees are staying and the accommodation cost for their trips.
+These include a map and individual traveler listings so you can keep track of where your business travelers are staying and the accommodation cost for their trips.
 Airbnb for Work also enables you to search for listings that include specific services and amenities that serve the needs of business travelers.

 It’s also simple to set up the travel management platforms developed by sharing economy travel providers.
 For example, travel managers who use Airbnb for Work say it generally takes about half an hour to set up and enable bookings.